naariman/virus_app/README.md

 # A simulator of the spread of the virus.
 iOS application that visualizes the spread of infection in a group of people. <br/>
-A test assignment has been done for VK Internship. <br/>
+A test assignment has been done for VK <br/>

 ## Features:
 1) The algorithm for calculating infection.